 using OpenGL primitives, so they can be drawn efficiently with Batched rendering.

 In the following examples Batch will be ommitted for brevity, but in

 general you always want to use Batched rendering for performance.

-For drawing more complex shapes, see the Graphics module.
+For drawing more complex shapes, see the Shaders and Rendering module.

 Various shapes can be constructed with a specific position, size, and color:

 circle = shapes.Circle(x=100, y=150, radius=100, color=(50, 225, 30)) square = shapes.Rectangle(x=200, y=200, width=200, height=200, color=(55, 55, 255))

 You can also change the color, or set the opacity after creation.
 The opacity can be set on a scale of 0-255, for various levels of transparency:

 circle.opacity = 120